 Mornings can be crazy enough without having to worry about anyone’s hair.
-Here are 10 of my go-to hair hacks for getting yourself and the kids ready and out the door on time.
+Here are 10 of my go-to kids hair hacks for busy mornings.
+It will help get you and your kiddos out the door on time.

 1. Ponytail Pizzazz

 Stick to the easiness of a ponytail but with some added style.
 All you have to do is make a normal ponytail and then pull the end through the area between the elastic and the base of the head.
 This will take all the fuss out of doing your little girl’s hair in your rush to get out the door.
 See the idea here.
 This is my favorite kids hair hacks for busy mornings!

 2. DIY Dry Shampoo